Kemerd/wheretf_website/README.md

-# **WhereTF.ai**
+# **mixmate.ai**

 ## **Overview**
-WhereTF.ai is an AI-powered personal and business inventory tracker that helps users quickly locate misplaced objects using voice, text, and image search.
+mixmate.ai is an AI-powered personal and business inventory tracker that helps users quickly locate misplaced objects using voice, text, and image search.
 The app leverages natural language processing (NLP), vector search, and AI-based predictions to retrieve stored item locations efficiently.

 ## **Features**
 - 🔍 **AI-powered search**: Use natural language or voice commands like "Where'd that frickin’ socket set go?" to find items instantly.